 2/26/2020

-${address_service}ADDRESS BLOCK${city_state_zip_service}
+${address_service}

+${city_state_zip_service}

 Automatic Contract Renewal

 Your Terms and Conditions and Uniform Disclosure Statement documents (“Agreement”) provide for the automatic renewal of your service with Indra.
 Specifically, as stated in your Agreement, if you do not respond to the renewal notice Indra will send you between 30 and 60 days before your initial term expires or if you do not terminate your Agreement, your service will automatically renew at a fixed rate that may differ from the rate you are receiving during the initial term.